sole/4x4JS/README.md

 			- addEventListener
 			- EventDispatcher
-			- sadly no custom events because there's no DOM element to dispatch 24- What you're listening to
+			- sadly no custom events because there's no DOM element to dispatch [TODO]
+			- GOTCHAS
+				- compressors and reduce volumes to avoid distortion
+				-
+		24- What you're listening to
 			- My songs in exclusive arrangement for this event
 			- space for improvisation